Zingabopp/BeatSync/README.md

-<img src="https://github.com/Zingabopp/BeatSync/blob/master/BeatSyncLib/Icons/BeatSyncLogoBanner.png" height="150">

 ## IMPORTANT: As announced in the Beat Saber Modding Group Discord server on Aug.
 2nd, 2021, ownership of Beat Saver has been changed from the Jellyfish to Top_Cat.
 Along with the handover, there were some major changes to the site and API.
-This is a breaking change for anything using Beat Saver.
-I will hopefully have an update to accommodate these changes soon.
+This is a breaking change for anything using Beat Saver. <br><br>A beta build has been posted in [Releases](https://github.com/Zingabopp/BeatSync/releases).

-## Some mostly working prerelease builds are available [Here](https://github.com/Zingabopp/BeatSync/actions).
-You can select the latest workflow run and find the download links at the bottom of the page (you must be logged into GitHub).
+<img src="https://github.com/Zingabopp/BeatSync/blob/master/BeatSyncLib/Icons/BeatSyncLogoBanner.png" height="150">

 Beat Saber plugin to automatically download beatmaps.
 The following sources and feeds are currently supported: